mdefy/ngx-markdown-editor/README.md

 contributions as time is often rare around here... :)

 ### Writing issues

+Before you open an issue, please have one closer look if this is really an issue of _Ngx Markdown Editor_ or if it rather belongs to [_Markdown Editor Core_](https://github.com/lenardfunk/markdown-editor-core).

 When writing issues, please give a clear description of the current state and what you are unhappy about.
 Then, if possible, propose your solution or at least leave a short statement of your thoughts